Self-persuasion: Motivation

 How can motivation and self-persuasion be connected?
 Webster defines motivation as the act or process of giving someone a reason for doing something: the act or process of motivating someone.
-Motivation involving self-persuasion pertains to the ability to motivate oneself for a higher reason or rewards.
-Convincing a person to believe in your belief can be a challenge, however, trying to convince yourself is all together another effort and challenge.
+Motivation involving self-persuasion pertains to the ability to motivate oneself for a higher reason or reward.
+Convincing a person to believe in your belief can be a challenge, however, trying to convince yourself is altogether another effort and challenge.
 Persuasion allows the mind the ability to be persuaded for reasons that exist for beneficial factors.
 Consider this: if you conquer your fears, would you consider this a giant feat or success?
-Through self-persuasion along with motivation, many people are able to tackle their fears, which in turn allow them to move to the next level or simply a higher level within society.
+Through self-persuasion along with motivation, many people can tackle their fears, which in turn allows them to move to the next level or simply a higher level within society.

-Self-persuasion permits a person's mind the ability to be influenced or persuaded if they choose so.
+Self-persuasion permits a person's mind the ability to be influenced or persuaded if they choose to.
 The mind through persuasion can also deny or resist if it so chooses, regardless of self-persuasion.
-Self-persuasion is directly related to processes of a person's own mind and the influence of motivation the mind perceives.
-People would rather listen to themselves than to other people normally, except for those people that are indecisive.
-When people are trying to convince themselves or be persuaded into changing their mind, it can sometimes involves motivation or the act of motivation.
+Self-persuasion is directly related to the processes of a person's mind and the influence of motivation the mind perceives.
+People would rather listen to themselves than to other people normally, except for those people who are indecisive.
+When people are trying to convince themselves or be persuaded into changing their minds, it can sometimes involve motivation or the act of motivation.
 People will listen to themselves and will automatically generate arguments that have personal relevance for them.

-It might sound crazy to some people, but people are being encouraged to persuade themselves all the time and many of these times are through motivation intensity.
+It might sound crazy to some people, but people are being encouraged to persuade themselves all the time.
+Many of these times are through motivation intensity.
 As people know, motivation can be a driving ambition that can easily sway people based on reward, self-persuasion through motivation can achieve great results.

 Encouraging a person to change their mind through motivation can be attributed to levels of acceptance through a variety of levels of motivation.
 A good example would be if a parent informs their child to do well in school and if levels of success are achieved, then rewards will follow.
 This is an example of self-persuasion; the child is utilizing self-persuasion to achieve the goal of pleasing the mom and dad as well as receiving a reward.
 The child is convinced to improve their grades while being motivated by money.
 Think of it like this: when a child goes to the dentist, it is usually persuaded by a parent that the dentist is not bad and if they do well while at the dentist, they will receive a reward.
 This is self-persuasion brought on by rewards.
-When we want to change our behavior, say, to healthier eating, we might try to convince ourselves we don't like the forbidden foods as much as we do, knowing that forbidden food attract weight gain and health issues, therefore self-persuasion decreases the need for the forbidden food.
+When we want to change our behavior, say, to healthier eating, we might try to convince ourselves we don't like the forbidden foods as much as we do, knowing that forbidden food attracts weight gain and health issues, therefore self-persuasion decreases the need for the forbidden food.